fubicales2016/fogbowcloud.org/content/pages/install-configure-xmpp.md

 Extensible Messaging and Presence Protocol (XMPP) is a communications protocol for message-oriented middleware based on XML (Extensible Markup Language).
 It enables the near-real-time exchange of structured yet extensible data between any two or more network entities.

 ## Install
 We recomend use the [prosody](http://prosody.im/) with server XMPP.
-For install:
+For install to this:
 ``` shell
 $ apt-get update
 $ apt-get install prosody
 ```

 ## Configure
-Access the file configuration prosody.cfg.lua(/etc/prosody/prosody.cfg.lua) and add the components that you need.
+Access the configuration file prosody.cfg.lua(/etc/prosody/prosody.cfg.lua) and add the components that you need.

 ```bash
 # Manager component